l0ginp/LEDarcade/README.md

 ## What it can do
 LEDArcade has many classes, functions, pre-defined sprites that are used to do the following:

-draw a sprite
+- draw a sprite
-move a sprite
+- move a sprite
-make a sprite float across the screen draw animated sprites floating across the screen draw text of multiple sizes scroll text left or right at various speeds multiple ways to clear the screen (zooming in / zooming out / fading) scroll the screen around a large map, displaying only a section of the map in a window There are many more functions available but they are fairly complex.
+- make a sprite float across the screen
+- raw animated sprites floating across the screen
+- draw text of multiple sizes
+- scroll text left or right at various speeds
+- multiple ways to clear the screen (zooming in / zooming out / fading)
+- scroll the screen around a large map, displaying only a section of the map in a window

+There are many more functions available but they are fairly complex.
 As this project moves forward I will create more examples and document each function.

 # Example title screens